loopyd/BetterBeds/README.md

 ## Releases

 Want to download the new and improved version of the plugin?
 Head on over to the [Releases](https://github.com/loopyd/BetterBeds/releases) section

+# Bugs or Issues ?

+They happen.
+You can report them by opening an issue ticket.

 [Back to top](#top)